-Skinner!"
-He exclaimed with shock, as he opened the door for his old boss to enter.
+"Skinner!"
+He exclaimed with shock, opening the door wider for his old boss to enter.

 "Mulder, I'm sorry to turn up unannounced, but there's something urgent I need to talk to you about, you and Scully, is she here?"
-Skinner asked in a grave manner, as he looked around for signs that Dana was home.
+His old boss inquired in a grave manner, as he looked around for signs that Dana was home.

 "No, she's at work; she won't be back for hours.
 What's up?
-We haven't seen you for months, I know you said we should keep contact to a minimum, but is everything okay?"
+We haven't seen you for months, and I know you said we should keep contact to a minimum, is everything okay?"
 Mulder questioned.

 "I - I hoped you'd both be here, but maybe it's better this way, I mean, what I have to say, I shouldn't even be telling you this, but..." he paused and pulled out a thick file from inside his coat.

-    "This file came through to my personal mailbox, I got it this morning, I don't know who sent it, but I've been checking it out, and it's definitely him."
+"This file came through to my personal mailbox, I got it this morning, I don't know who sent it, but I've been doing some checking, and it's definitely him."

-    Skinner paused, and handed the folder to his friend, who gave him a puzzled look until he opened it.
-Mulder's eyes widened in shock, as he quickly scanned over the information contained on the pages of the file.
-He was aghast as he stared at the photograph inside, and what was written under it.
+Skinner paused, and handed the folder to his friend, who threw him a puzzled look, until he opened it.
+Mulder's eyes widened with shock, as he quickly scanned over the information contained on the pages of the file.
+He was aghast as he stared at the photograph inside, and what was written underneath it.

 Mulder tried to steady himself, but his mind was racing.
 Everything they had done, and the sacrifice Dana made in the hope of protecting him, it had all been in vain.
 Someone had been keeping track of their son's life, from the moment he was born and throughout his adoption, to the present day.
 His eyes fixed back on the photograph, and if ever Mulder doubted that he was the child's biological father, he could doubt it no more.
 It was like looking at a picture of himself as a boy, but for his son having his mother's blue eyes and a reddish tint to his hair, the rest was all him.
 Skinner's voice broke into his musings.